-Advisory Firm Urges Tesla Shareholders to Oust Musk from Board
+Advisory Firm Urges Tesla Shareholders to Oust Musk From Board

 It should be noted that while PIRC is influential, the firm is not actively mounting a hostile takeover against Musk, nor would any effort be likely to succeed, considering the company’s recent financial performance.

-Analyst Daniel Ives of Wedbush, in a note Wednesday, maintained his "Neutral" rating and $1,000 price target for Tesla; the note did not mention the PIRC effort.
+Meanwhile, analyst Daniel Ives of Wedbush, in a note Wednesday, maintained his “Neutral” rating and $1,000 price target for Tesla (the note did not mention the PIRC effort).

 Other analysts, including Daniel Levy of Credit Suisse, also had positive Tesla news.